 What you'll need:

 The firm has a competency framework for Associate levels and in particular for this role we require:

 - Proven ability to take on responsibility and manage files, independently where appropriate;

 - Strong client focus and a commitment to service delivery;

 - Good interpersonal skills, presenting and client facing skills;

 - Drive and enthusiasm;

 - Commercial awareness;

 - Excellent academic record;

-- Qualified Solicitor with at least 3-5 years' post qualification experience in property litigation, ideally with experience in leasehold management and
+- Qualified Solicitor with at least 3-5 years' post qualification experience in property litigation, and

 - Good team player.